Visiting Historic Temple Square

 One of the most popular activities available at Temple Square is Family History research.
 For beginners, the Family Search Center is staffed with volunteers who can assist you in getting started.
 For more in-depth research, the Family History Library has more than 2.4 million rolls of microfilmed genealogical records—it's the world's largest genealogical repository.
 Start planning your research trip with our genealogy itinerary.

-The Lion House Pantry, located in the original home of Brigham Young, the LDS church's second president and Utah's first governor, offers home-style meals made from recipes passed down through generations.
+Currently closed for renovations, The Lion House Pantry, located in the original home of Brigham Young, the LDS church's second president and Utah's first governor, offers home-style meals made from recipes passed down through generations.
 The menus rotates daily, featuring such mouth-watering comfort food as pot pie, prime rib, corn chowder, crab-stuffed tomato salad, and the famous Lion House rolls.

 The Roof Restaurant, located on the 10th floor of the Joseph Smith Memorial Building, is a gourmet dining buffet offering views as amazing at the international cuisine and desserts.